The link between flatulence and ageing

 Diet

-What a person eats will affect how the gastrointestinal system responds, independent of conditions such as irritable bowel syndrome [IBS] or Crohn’s disease.
+What a person eats will affect how the gastrointestinal system responds, independent of conditions such as irritable bowel syndrome or Crohn’s disease.

-People who have a diet which is stocked with unhealthy foods, such as fried or carbohydrate and sodium-heavy meals may experience gas and bloating at a higher rate than people who opt for the healthier alternative.
-In particular, pre-packaged and processed foods tend to contain a lot of sodium or monosodium glutamate [MSG], which retain water.
-When a person’s body retains water, it prevents the natural disposal of waste — with flatus a symptom of anal incontinence in instances of both constipation and leakage.
+People who have a diet which is stocked with unhealthy foods, such as fried or carbohydrate and sodium-heavy meals may experience gas and bloating at a higher rate than people who opt for the healthier alternative, e.g. low sodium meals.
+In particular, pre-packaged and processed foods tend to contain a lot of sodium or monosodium glutamate, also known as MSG, and retain water.

 Those who eat quickly may also be at risk of developing flatus or bloating through consuming air as they dine, much like when a person chews gum.
 ‘Aerophagia,’ as it is known, can lead to burping and bloating along with gastrointestinal discomfort — possible causes of which can include depression, anxiety, stress and smoking.